Skip to Content

 Label 3: Provides a call to action

-This provides a summary of the actions available to you when you receive a DPN.
-This is expanded on later int he notice.
+This provides a summary of the actions available to you when you receive a DPN, aiming to address the director's personal exposure to the company's tax liabilities.
+This is expanded on later in the notice.

 Director Penalty Notice - Page 2

-The second page of a Director Penalty Notice provides an option to dispute a DPN and instructions for paying the debt.
+The second page of a Director Penalty Notice provides an option to dispute a DPN and instructions for paying the debt, both crucial aspects when navigating ATO director personal liability.

 Label 4: How to Dispute a DPN